Beyond-jQuery/book/manuscript/styling-elements.md

 document.querySelector('.box').clientWidth;
 ~~~~~~~

-Note that the above return values may vary slightly between browsers, as default fonts and styling varies slightly between browsers, which will ultimately lead to a slight variance in size of the element's content.
-This is to be expected.
+Note that the above return values may vary slightly between browsers, as default fonts and styling may also vary slightly between browsers.
+This will ultimately lead to a slight variance in the size of the element's content, which is to be expected.

 There is something else at play here that you may not be aware of.
 Notice the `display: inline-block` style attached to our `<span>` element?
 Remove it and check the return values of `clientWidth` and `clientHeight` again.
 Without this style, both of these properties report a value of `0`.
 By default, all browsers render `<span>` elements as `display: inline`, and inline elements will _always_ report `0` as their `clientWidth` & `clientHeight`.
 Keep this in mind when using these properties.
 Note that floating a default inline element will _also_ allow you to calculate width and height this way.